|

 cases.
 It has been documented that low magnesium levels especially

-can lead to hyper-sensory problems, and that supplementation and even
+can lead to hyper-sensory problems.
+The supplementation and even

-can over a period of one to three months cause a pleasing reduction in the
+can over a period of one to three months cause a reduction in the

 pain of painful hearing.